rricharz/Tek4010/README.md

 It can be used to log into a historical Unix system such as 2.11 BSD on the PiDP11 or a real historical system

 Install the tek4010 emulator from this repo on a Raspberry Pi.
+I propose using

+	git clone git://github.com/rricharz/Tek4010
+	cd Tek4010

+This allows you to get updates later easily as follows:

+	cd Tek4010
+	git pull

+There is a file "captured_data" in the repo, which you can use to test the tek4010 emulator.
+"captured_data" was produced in 2.11 BSD using my program "dodekagon".
+Type

+	./tek4010 /bin/cat captured_data -noexit

+Don't forget the absolute path to "cat" and the LAST argument "-noexit", which tells tek4010 to stay alive after cat has finished so that you have a chance to look at the output.
+By the way, the "-noexit" as the LAST argument might also be helpful if you want to experiment with other commands.
+Let me know if you find anything which works and makes sense.
+Because tek4010 pipes from stdout of that program and into stdin of that program, some programs will not work.

-The emulator uses "rsh", because historical Unix systems do not support the secure ssh, and because ssh does not allow using a virtual emulator such as tek4010.
+The emulator uses "rsh",
+because historical Unix systems do not support the secure ssh, and because ssh does not allow using a virtual emulator such as tek4010.
 You need therefore to install rsh on the Raspberry Pi running the tek4010 emulator: